Chiral perturbation theory of the hyperfine splitting in (muonic) hydrogen: Two-photon exchange in the hyperfine splitting

 The polarizability effect in the hfs is fully constrained by empirical information on the proton spin structure functions $g_1(x,Q^2)$ and $g_2(x,Q^2)$, and the Pauli form factor $F_2(Q^2)$, functions of $Q^2$ and the Bjorken variable $x=Q^2/2M\nu$, where $\nu$ is the photon energy in the lab frame.
-This is in contrast to the Lamb shift, where knowledge on a subtraction function, $T_1(0,Q^2)$ or $T_1(iQ,Q^2)$ \cite{Hagelstein:2020awq}, is needed.\footnote{See Ref.~\cite{Biloshytskyi:2023fyv} for a recent proposal how the subtraction functions can be related to integrals over photoabsorption cross sections.} It reads:\footnote{Note that we largely follow our notation from Ref.~\cite{Hagelstein:2015egb}.
-This notation differs slightly from the literature, where $\delta_i$ is usually denoted $\Delta_i$ \cite{Nazaryan:2005zc}.}
+This is in contrast to the Lamb shift, where the knowledge of a subtraction function, $T_1(0,Q^2)$ or $T_1(iQ,Q^2)$ \cite{Hagelstein:2020awq}, is needed.\footnote{See Ref.~\cite{Biloshytskyi:2023fyv} for a recent proposal how the subtraction functions can be related to integrals over photoabsorption cross sections.} It reads:\footnote{Note that our notation largely follows Ref.~\cite{Hagelstein:2015egb}.
+It differs slightly from other literature, where $\delta_i$ is usually denoted $\Delta_i$ \cite{Nazaryan:2005zc}.}

 with $x_0$ the inelastic threshold, $v_l=\sqrt{1+\nicefrac{1}{\tau_l}}$, $v_x=\sqrt{1+x^2\tau^{-1}}$, $\tau_l=\nicefrac{Q^2}{4m^2}$, $\tau=\nicefrac{Q^2}{4M^2}$, and the generalized Gerasimov-Drell-Hearn (GDH) integral: \beq \eqlab{I1def} I_1(Q^2)=\frac{2M^2}{Q^2}\int_0^{x_0}\dd x\, g_1(x,Q^2)=\bar I_1(Q^2)-F_{2}^2(Q^2)/4. \eeq Here, $\bar I_1$ is the polarizability part of $I_1$.
 For the origin of the Pauli form factor in the above equations, see discussion in Appendix \ref{AppendixTPE}.